yeoman/yeoman.io/app/codelab/setup.md

   <img src="/assets/img/yeoman-004.png">
 </p>

 Most of your interactions with Yeoman will be through the command line.
-Run commands in the Terminal app if you’re on Mac, your shell in Linux, or [Cygwin](http://www.cygwin.com/) if you are on Windows.
+Run commands in the Terminal app if you’re on Mac, your shell in Linux, or `cmd.exe` if you are on Windows.

 ## Install prerequisites